Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 70-20-10-Budget

-If you’ve attempted to make a budget in the past and “failed,” maybe it’s time to rethink your plan.
+If you’ve attempted to make a budget in the past and “failed” due to budget challenges, maybe it’s time to rethink your plan.
 You can succeed in budgeting—you just need the right way to do it for you.

 What is the 70-20-10 budget?

-If you’ve ever looked at a sample budget and thought, “this is just too complicated,” then perhaps the 70 20 10 budget will be a good compromise.
-Maybe you’re someone who wants to feel more in control of your money, but you don’t want to be bogged down by micro-management.
+If you’ve ever looked at a sample budget and thought, “This is just too complicated,” then perhaps this budget will be a good compromise.
+Maybe you’re someone who wants to know how to manage your money, but you don’t want to be bogged down by micro-management.

-The 70-20-10 budget is referring to the percentage of your take-home pay that you devote to each of three major categories: spending, saving, and giving.
+The 70-20-10 budget refers to the percentage of your take-home pay that you devote to each of three major categories: spending, saving, and giving.
 That’s it.

-(If you’d like an even more streamlined budget plan, you could check out the 80/20 rule and apply it to your budget instead.)
+(If you’d like an even more streamlined budget plan, you could check out the 80/20 budget and apply it to your budget instead.)

-If you choose a 70 20 10 budget, you would allocate 70% of your monthly income to spending, 20% to saving, and 10% to giving.
-(Debt payoff may be included in or replace the “giving” category if that applies to you.)
+If you choose this budget, you would allocate 70% of your monthly income to spending, 20% to saving, and 10% to giving.
+(Debt payoff may be included in or replace the “giving” percentage if that applies to you.)

 Once you know your weekly or monthly income, you can do the simple math of calculating how much 70% would be.
 That’s the figure you need to keep all of your life’s expenses under.